brevzin/cpp_proposals/3603_pointers_to_immediate/pointers-to-immediate.md

 ## Consteval Variable Escalation

 Importantly, `fptrs` is a `static constexpr` variable that is a templated entity, and its initializer — `get_array()` — has consteval-only value.
-Today, we reject this initialization for the same reason that we rejected the initialization of `p` earlier: if that initialization were allowed to succeed, we have regular function pointers, and nothing prevents me from invoking them at runtime.
+Today, we reject this initialization for the same reason that we rejected the initialization of `ptr` earlier: if that initialization were allowed to succeed, we have regular function pointers, and nothing prevents me from invoking them at runtime.
 Which would defeat the purpose of the `consteval` specifier.

 However.

 What if, instead of rejecting the example, the fact that the initializer were a consteval-only value instead led to the escalation of `fptrs` to be `consteval` variable instead of a `constexpr` one?
+This follows the principle set out in [@P2564R3] — there, we had a specialization of a `constexpr` function template that would otherwise be ill-formed, so we make it `consteval`.

-If `fptrs` escalates to be a consteval variable, then we have to examine its usage within `visit`, copied here again for convenience:
+We could do the same here! `fptrs` is a `static constexpr` variable in a class template that is initialized to a consteval-only value, so let's escalate it to be a `consteval` variable instead of a `constexpr` one.
+If we do that, then we have to examine its usage within `visit`, copied here again for convenience:

 ::: std
 ```cpp